Celeste Bright Awaits A Margarita In A Sexy Black Two-Piece Set

 Blond bombshell Celeste Bright thrilled her 733,000 Instagram followers with her latest share, a sexy snap taken while she was abroad in Mexico.
-The picture was captured at Bagatelle Tulum, a restaurant, as the geotag indicated.
+The picture was captured at the restaurant Bagatelle Tulum, as the geotag indicated.
 Celeste was perched atop a white wooden chair with a colorful blue patterned cushion nestled by her waist.
-The space had a high ceiling that gave the restaurant an airy, open vibe, and a few details could be spotted in the distance, such as the wicker shades covering the lamp.
+The space had a high ceiling that gave the restaurant an airy, open vibe.
+A few details could be spotted in the distance, such as the wicker shades covering the lamp.

-Celeste’s toned figure remained the focal point of the shot, however, as she posed while sitting at her table.
-She rocked a daring ensemble from the online retailer Fashion Nova, and she tagged the company’s Instagram page in the caption of the post as well as in the picture, in case her followers were interested in picking up the look.
+Celeste's toned figure remained the focal point of the shot, however.
+She posed while sitting at her table, rocking a daring ensemble from the online retailer Fashion Nova.
+She tagged the company's Instagram page in the caption of the post as well as in the picture, in case her followers were interested in picking up the look.

-Celeste wore what looked like a lacy black bra with slight scalloped detailing along the edge.
-Her ample assets were on full display in the piece, which showcased a serious amount of cleavage.
-Celeste layered a short-sleeved black crop top over the bra, and the garment was tied in a knot just below her breasts, leaving her toned stomach exposed as well.

 Celeste's long blond locks tumbled down her chest and back in tousled waves, and she had her lips slightly parted in a sultry expression as she gazed at the camera in the steamy snap.